Leadership of small and medium enterprises

 The figures show the percentage of UK small and medium enterprises (SMEs) that:

-- are majority led by people from an ethnic minority (excluding White minorities)
+• are majority led by people from an ethnic minority (excluding white minorities)

-- are majority led by people from the White ethnic group
+• are majority led by people from the white ethnic group

-- have leadership teams where ethnicity is unknown
+• have leadership teams where ethnicity is unknown

-Businesses are classified as ‘majority led’ by people from an ethnic minority if 50% or more of their leadership are from ethnic minorities (excluding White minorities).
-Businesses are classified as majority led by the White ethnic group if more than 50% of their leadership are from the White ethnic group.
+Businesses are classified as ‘majority led’ by people from an ethnic minority if 50% or more of their leadership are from ethnic minorities (excluding white minorities).
+Businesses are classified as majority led by the white ethnic group if more than 50% of their leadership are from the white ethnic group.

 The data is presented for SME employers (those with between one and 249 employees) and SME non-employers (those with no employees) separately.

-The ethnic categories used in this data
+The ethnic groups used in the data

 This measure uses broad ethnic categories to enable large enough numbers for analysis.